solsnicethings/ShieldOfFaith/README.md

 ### Notes for programming and building

 Shield of Faith was forked from ShaderGlass without any particular understanding of how the existing project was configured.
+(And I, no master of git, eventually started a fresh repository from file copy, because I made a mess of every template or fork based approach, so this repository has no technical connection to its origins.)

 The .NET 4.8 project has a pre-build event using make-catalog.cmd to launch make-catalog.ps1 with -ExecutionPolicy RemoteSigned to create the embedded file Catalog.zip.